grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 {{< /code >}}

-Where `NativeHistogramBucketFactor` sets the maximum expantion rate between neighbouring buckets.
+The `NativeHistogramBucketFactor` option sets the maximum expantion rate between neighbouring buckets.
 The value `1.1` means that buckets grow with at most 10%.
-For more detailed explanation see [Bucket boundary calculation](#bucket-boundary-calculation)
+The currently supported values range from `1.0027` or 0.27% up to 65536 or 655%.
+For more detailed explanation see [Bucket boundary calculation](#bucket-boundary-calculation).

-TODO: should note that one can keep the old histograms
-TODO: add GoLang examples.
-And maybe Python?
-Or link to examples.
+Some of the resulting buckets for factor `1.1` rounded to two decimal places are:

+..., [0.84, 0.94), [0.92, 1), [1, 1.09), [1.09, 1.19), [1.19, 1.30), ...

+..., [76.1, 83), [83, 91), [91, 99), ...

+..., [512, 558), [558, 608), [608, 663), ...

+The value of `NativeHistogramMaxBucketNumber` limits the number of buckets produced by the observations.
+This can be especially useful if the receiver side is limiting the number of buckets that can be sent.
+For more information about the bucket limit see [Limiting the number of buckets](#limiting-the-number-of-buckets).

+The duration in `NativeHistogramMinResetDuration` will prohibit counter resets inside that period.
+Counter resets are related to the bucket limit, for more information see [Limiting the number of buckets](#limiting-the-number-of-buckets).

+{{% admonition type="note" %}}
+Native histogram options can be added to existing classic histograms.
+See [Migrate from classic histograms](#migrate-from-classic-histograms).
+{{% /admonition %}}

 ### Scrape native histograms with Prometheus